A Celestial Arousal

 betwixt us.

-If only I had more time to linger, a few more seconds to space off in wonderment, a couple of more moments to tarry, enthralled in this glossy-eyed gaze.
-But alas, the caffeine had heeded its call to the duty of constriction, and was now thoroughly pressuring my conscious self to emerge back into its daily routine, back into everything regular, normal, and mundane, that we hesitantly call reality.
-And, as the sun in all it’s glory verily began to rise, my dreamy thoughts, and my beloved, slowly faded away into light blue skies.
+If only I had more time to linger; a few more seconds to space off in wonderment; a couple more moments to tarry, enthralled in this glossy-eyed gaze.
+But alas, the caffeine had heeded its call to the duty of constriction and was thoroughly pressuring my old conscious self to emerge back into its daily routine; back into everything regular, normal, and mundane, which we hesitantly call reality.
+And, as the Helios in all His glory verily began to rise, my dreamy thoughts and my beloved, slowly faded away into light blue skies…

 .